luk036/ellipsoid-method/ell-review.md

 ---
 title: Ellipsoid Method and the Amazing Oracles
 bibliography: ['ellipsoid.bib', 'fir-ref.bib', 'Geostatistics.bib', 'mpcss1.bib', 'mpcss2.bib']
+abstract: |
-abstract: 'Ellipsoid method is revisited.
+  Ellipsoid method is revisited.
   Besides that, three separation oracles are investigated for applications.
   They are robust optimization, semidefinite programming, and network optimization.
   Discuss the stability issue.
-Finally, the parallel cut is described.'
+  Finally, the parallel cut is described.
----
+...

 Introduction
 ============